FAQ for Students

 No, students who begin studying at Bennington after March 2020 and who are studying in the U.S. must take one course/one credit offering in-person instruction.

-I am a returning international student who studied at Bennington in the Spring 2020.
+I am a returning international student who studied on campus at Bennington in the Spring 2020.
 I will be living in the U.S. Can I take a full program of remote instruction?

 Yes, students who were in active status in SEVIS during the Spring 2020 term are able to live and study in the U.S. and take a full program of remote instruction.
 If you have any questions about whether you were in active status in SEVIS during the Spring 2020 term, please email email@example.com and we will confirm this for you.

 Can international students study remotely from their home country this Fall?

 The guidance from SEVP and ICE has not changed since.
 Returning international students are able to study remotely and maintain their F1 status.

 Who do I contact with additional questions?

 Students and families can contact International Student Services with questions and concerns regarding how the new guidance impacts their fall enrollment decisions.